 So, How Does Baidu Compare to Google?

 Despite being oceans apart, both Google and Baidu share some common ground.

 Both operate off their own proprietary search algorithms.
 Both utilize paid advertising platforms to generate revenue.
 Both provide their own webmaster and keyword analysis tools.
 And both Google and Baidu utilize geo-targeting to generate more relevant query results for users.

 But take a closer look and the differences between them start to become noticeable.

 The following are some high-level need-to-knows for SEOs looking to optimize sites for search in Chinese markets.

 First and foremost, Baidu (and the rest of the Chinese internet) is government controlled.
 Sites in China absolutely need to avoid using prohibited terms or risk getting banned from search results.
-Sites that are anti-government, contain adult or gambling related content will also be banned.
+Sites that are anti-government, and contain adult or gambling-related content will also be banned.

 Contrary to popular belief, there is no requirement to host your website within mainland China.
 However, site speed can be greatly impacted when hosting outside of the country’s borders.
 A common workaround to this is to host websites in neighboring Hong Kong, Taiwan, or Macau to decrease page load times.

 Both Google and Baidu will crawl sites in any language, but Baidu will give preference to sites written in simplified Chinese.
 This is true for both on-page content and metadata.
 A site that has all its metadata, ads, and content written in simplified Chinese will almost always rank higher on Baidu than its counterpart written in another language.

 It is very important to have landing pages and site content properly translated by native speakers.
 Avoid using automated translation services, as they are generally inaccurate and could do more harm than good.